Revenue growth is one of the factors to consider when buying a stock. It’s no exception for General Motors (NYSE:GM).

-The chart above represents GM’s quarterly net sales and revenue in the past 5 years from 2015 to 2010.
-The total revenue data sums up the revenue sources from both GM automotive and GM Financial and minus all the discounts and taxes collected.
+The chart above represents GM’s quarterly net sales and revenue in the past 5 years from 2015 to 2020.

 Chart of GM’s Revenue By Segment

-The chart above shows the quarterly revenue breakdown into two major business segments: (1)Automotive and (2)GM Financial.
+The chart above shows GM’s quarterly revenue breakdown into two major business segments: (1)Automotive and (2)GM Financial.

-As mentioned in the prior discussion, automotive revenue consists of the sum of all revenues from GM North America, GM International, GM Europe and GM Corporate.
+GM’s automotive revenue is the aggregate of all revenues from GM North America, GM International, GM Europe and GM Corporate.

-In the current chart, automotive revenue makes up the bulk of GM’s net revenue, averaging around 90% of sales to GM’s coffers.
+In the above chart, automotive revenue makes up the bulk of GM’s net revenue, averaging around 90% of sales to GM’s coffers.
 The remaining revenue is contributed by GM Financial.

 Although automotive revenue contributes the biggest portion of sales to GM, its revenue growth has been trending downward and reached a record low in 2Q 2020 at only $13.4 billion, a figure which was more than 50% lower compared to the result a year ago.

-On the other hand, GM Financial, the financial arm of GM, saw its quarterly revenue declined slightly to $3.4 billion in Q2 2020, which represents a year over year drop of about 5%.
+On the other hand, GM Financial, the financial arm of GM, saw its quarterly revenue remained flat at $3.4 billion in Q3 2020 compared to the prior quarter.

 Chart of GM’s Revenue By Region